Erastes (author)

 Erastes is the pen name of a female author from the United Kingdom, known for writing gay-themed historical and romantic fiction.

-Erastes initially began writing gay fiction after initially having a start writing slash fiction set in the Harry Potter universe.
-She was also a director of the Erotic Authors Association (EAA) and the association flourished until 2010 when she handed the EAA over to new management.
+Erastes initially began writing gay fiction after initially having started writing slash fiction set in the Harry Potter universe.
+She was also a director of the Erotic Authors Association (EAA), and the association flourished until 2010, when she handed the EAA over to new management.

-Her best known works include Frost Fair, a bestselling novella published by Cheyenne Publishing in 2009, and Transgressions, a novel which was released in 2009 by Running Press in their M/M Historical Romance line and was a shortlisted nominee for a 2010 Lambda Literary Award in the Gay Romance category.
+Her best-known works include Frost Fair, a bestselling novella published by Cheyenne Publishing in 2009, and Transgressions, a novel that was released in 2009 by Running Press in their M/M Historical Romance line and was a shortlisted nominee for a 2010 Lambda Literary Award in the gay romance category.